 For patients taking LABA/ICS therapy, LAMA may be added (triple therapy).
 Alternatively, LABA/ICS may be switched to LABA/LAMA if the original indication for LABA/ICS was not appropriate, if the patient has not responded to ICS treatment, or if there are significant ICS adverse effects.

-Recommended escalation therapy for patients with persistent exacerbations after initial therapy is:
+Recommended escalation therapy for patients with persistent exacerbations after initial therapy is as follows:

 Patients taking long-acting bronchodilator monotherapy should increase therapy to either LABA/LAMA or LABA/ICS.
 Blood eosinophil counts can identify patients who are more likely to respond to ICS.
-LABA/ICS may be considered in patients with two or more exacerbations per year and an eosinophil count ≥100 cells/microliter, or if the history/clinical findings are suggestive of asthma.
+LABA/ICS may be considered in patients with two or more moderate exacerbations per year, or at least one severe exacerbation needing hospital admission in the previous year, and an eosinophil count ≥100 cells/microliter, or if the history/clinical findings are suggestive of asthma.
 Patients who have one exacerbation per year are more likely to respond to LABA/ICS if their peripheral eosinophil count is ≥300 cells/microliter.
 Patients who take a LABA or LAMA who have blood eosinophils <100 cells/microliter or who have contraindications to ICS should commence a LABA/LAMA.

 Patients who take LABA/LAMA and whose blood eosinophils are ≥100 cells/microliter should escalate to triple therapy with LABA/LAMA/ICS.
 Multiple studies support triple therapy with LABA/LAMA/ICS as being superior to single- or double-agent therapy with LABA/LAMA or LABA/ICS regarding rate of moderate to severe COPD exacerbations and rate of hospitalization.
 American Thoracic Society guidelines recommend the use of triple therapy in patients who have had one or more exacerbations requiring oral corticosteroids, antibiotics, or hospitalization in the past year and who have symptoms of dyspnea or reduced exercise tolerance despite LABA/LAMA dual therapy.
 UK guidelines recommend the use of triple therapy in patients who have an exacerbation requiring hospitalization, or two moderate exacerbations within a year, despite dual therapy with LABA/LAMA.